Enrollment

 This asynchronous online course allows you to learn at your own pace, on your own schedule from anywhere in the world.

-Gain a good basic understanding of climate change and its relationship with construction and human health.
+You will gain a good basic understanding of climate change and its relationship with construction and human health.

 Benefits